StealthBitOps/Nmap/README.md

 ## ✅ Summary
 This room builds on scanning fundamentals by unlocking Nmap’s full potential.

-Gain tactical control over scan types, evasion methods, and automation—essential for stealthy and efficient enumeration.
+Gain tactical control over scan types, evasion methods, and automation, essential for stealthy and efficient enumeration.

 ---